Prospective Students

 3. Three Letters of Recommendation

-The graduate application only accepts letters received electronically through our online application portal.
-Applicants are encouraged to submit professional letters of recommendation, but at least one letter should be from a professor who can assess your potential for advanced academic work.
-However, if a letter from a professor is not possible, it is permissible for employers, supervisors, co-workers and co-associates to write these letters.
-What is crucial is that you select individuals who can best discuss your academic strengths, as well as speak to your potential of successfully completing a graduate program.
+The graduate application only accepts letters received electronically through the online application portal.
+Applicants are encouraged to submit professional letters of recommendation, but at least one letter should be from a professor who can assess their potential for advanced academic work.
+However, if a letter from a professor is not possible, it is permissible for employers, supervisors, or co-workers to write these letters.
+What is crucial is that the applicant selects individuals who can best discuss their academic strengths, as well as speak to their potential for successfully completing a graduate program.

 4. Transcripts

-UC Davis requires academic records from each college-level institution you have attended or are currently attending.
+UC Davis requires academic records from each college-level institution the applicant has attended or is currently attending.

 5. GRE Scores